rebekah-eichberg/summer-2025-safeify/cleaning_and_feature_engineering/README.md

   - The matches (from `../matches/MatchWithPretrainedModelandLLM.ipynb`)
   - The cleaned metadata (from `meta_cleaning.ipynb`)
   - The review metadata non-embedding features (from `reviews_features.ipynb`)
-  - The aggregated review embeddings and their similarity score (from `SimilarityScore.ipynb`)
+  - The aggregated review embeddings and their similarity score (from `SimilarityScore_ReviewEmbeddingAggregation.ipynb`)
   - The aggregated summary embeddings.
   - The dropped products from review cleaning (from `CleanReviewsData.ipynb`)